 Chicken Tikka Masala (40 minutes)

 Step 1 Take the marinated chicken out of the fridge.
 Preheat oven to 450 degrees.
-In the meantime, blend the remaining cup of yogurt with 1/2 cup of water until smooth and creamy and set aside.
-This prevents the yogurt from curdling when cooking.
-You can blend by hand or in a small blender.
+In the meantime, blend the remaining cup of yogurt with ¼ cup of water until smooth and set aside.

 Step 2 Lay the marinated chicken pieces touching side-by-side on a foil-lined baking sheet and bake for about 12 minutes, or until the outside is just cooked.
 Remove from the oven and cut each thigh into 4-5 pieces.
 Set aside.

 Step 3 Heat the vegetable oil in a large pot over medium-high heat.
 Add the onions to the hot oil and sauté until golden brown (approximately 4-5 minutes).

 Step 4 Add the garlic-ginger paste and sauté for about 15 seconds until fragrant.

 Step 5 Add the tomato and sauté for about 3-4 minutes, until much of the water has evaporated and the tomato has softened and cooked down.
 The tomato is properly cooked at this stage, when it starts to darken, and the oil begins to separate out.